Addition polymerisation header image - plastic dinosaurs walking across the screen.

 Addition polymerisation examples

 You should know what addition polymerisation is and how addition polymers are formed before you read this page.
-Click here to watch a quick video to revise this topic, this will help you understand the examples shown below:
+Click here to watch a quick video to revise this topic; this will help you understand the examples shown below:

 Equations for polymerisation

-Poly(ethene) or polythene is made by simply polymerising or joining lots of small ethene molecules or monomers to form the polymer poly(ethene).
-This can be represented by the equation below:
+Poly(ethene) (or polythene) is made by joining many small ethene molecules (the monomer) to form the polymer chain.
+This can be represented by the model and displayed formula below:

-model and displayed formula showing the polymerisation of ethene.
+Model and displayed formula showing the polymerisation of ethene.

 Model equation to show the polymerisation of chloroethene to make poly(chloroethene).